kennedydidier/kennedydidier.github.io/_posts/2022-06-11-Hiring-Practices.md

 Like my previous project, instead of taking a social scientific approach to this data, I sought an opportunity to gain deeper insight into business behavior and employer hiring practices.
-Using [this](https://www.icpsr.umich.edu/web/ICPSR/studies/3599/datadocumentation), dataset, which is based upon a survey of employers in Milkwaukee, Wisconsin, I developed a structured learning algorithm to predict the odds that a Milwaukee business would be willing to hire an employee with a criminal record based on the business's starting wage, number of employees, and whether they routinely ask about criminal record on their applications.
+Using [this](https://www.icpsr.umich.edu/web/ICPSR/studies/3599/datadocumentation), dataset, which is based upon a survey of employers in Milwaukee, Wisconsin, I developed a structured learning algorithm to predict the odds that a Milwaukee business would be willing to hire an employee with a criminal record based on the business's starting wage, number of employees, and whether they routinely ask about criminal record on their applications.